plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

-**IFO WAYA** automatically compounds your rewards: any WAYA you earn will be harvested and re-invested in the same pool for you.
-You can also earn IFO Credit during the calculation period.

 **Auto WAYA** automatically compounds your rewards: any WAYA you earn will be harvested and re-invested in the same pool for you.

 **Manual WAYA** doesn’t automatically compound like Auto WAYA.
 You’ll need to harvest and compound your earnings manually.